• Skip to main content

 LETCHWORTH (4-16) 53

-Sean McNear scored 18 points with five rebounds and five assists as Caledonia-Mumford won its fourth game of its last five.
+Sean McNear scored 18 points with five rebounds and five assists as Caledonia-Mumford won its fourth game in the past five.
 Jake Wiley scored 15 points, while Christian Backus and Liam McArdle both scored 11 points, with Backus pulling down six rebounds and McArdle pulling down five.

 GENESEO (18-2) 63